ojji/assemblyloadcontext/README.md

 # AssemblyLoadContext usage sample

-This sample project shows how to use the .NET Core `System.Runtime.Loader.AssemblyLoadContext` class in conjunction with the new .NET Core 3.0 class `System.Runtime.Loader.AssemblyDependencyResolver`
+This sample project shows how to use the .NET Core `System.Runtime.Loader.AssemblyLoadContext` class in conjunction with the new .NET Core 3.0 class `System.Runtime.Loader.AssemblyDependencyResolver` to solve a simple plugin loading scenario in .NET Core 3

 # Overview
 The sample project `PeopleViewer` gets data from a plugin loaded at runtime.
 The plugins implement the interface `IPeopleRepository` from the common referenced project `PeopleRepository.Interface` and the configuration is done in the `App.config` file.